justanothercoder/Compiler/README.md

 ```

+##Standart Library

+It is not very big: only _ASCII_ strings, arrays and some functions to work with them.

 Well, you can see that it's some sort of mixed _C++_ and _Python_, where all _C_ compatibility is cut off.
 As the time goes, new syntax constructs will appear to reach the _Python_ simplicity and _C++_ power.